i-love-coffee-i-love-tea/audogombleed.sh/docs/05-shell-compatibility.md

 call site, before the function body runs.
 The fix must be where the unquoted variable is expanded.

+## OS support

+Audogombleed runs on Linux, macOS, and Windows (via WSL).

+### Linux

+Full native support.
+Tested with bash 4.2–5.3 and zsh.
+Distribution via `.deb` package or direct install.

+### macOS

+Native support. macOS ships zsh as the default shell, which is fully supported.
+Bash 4.2+ is also supported (install via Homebrew: `brew install bash`).
+The system bash (3.2) is **not supported**.

+Distribution via Homebrew:

+    brew tap i-love-coffee-i-love-tea/audogombleed
+    brew install audogombleed

+### Windows

+Supported via WSL (Windows Subsystem for Linux).
+Install a Linux distribution from the Microsoft Store, then follow the Linux install instructions.
+Git Bash / MSYS2 are not officially supported.

 ## Known limitations

 - **`zsh -c` sourcing** — `$zsh_eval_context` loses the `file` token